onyx-and-iris/voicemeeter/README.md

 ### Bus

-The following functions are available
+The following methods are available

 -   `String() string`
 -   `GetMute() bool`